NithishRaja/manga-downloader/README.md

 ### Downloading all chapters

 * to download all chapters of given manga, run `python index.py BNHA`
-* to download only till a certain chapter, run `python index.py BNHA --chapterLimit 10`
+* to download only till a certain chapter, run `python index.py BNHA --chapterLimit <chapter number>`

-### Downloading only the latest chapter
+### Downloading only a single chapter

-* run `python index.py BNHA --latestChapter`
+* run `python index.py BNHA --singleChapter <chapter number>`
 * the above command downloads only the chapter of given manga
+* run `python index.py BNHA --update`
+* the above command downloads only the latest chapter of the manga

 ### Downloading for trial